MicrosoftDocs/bot-docs/articles/nodejs/send-card-buttons.md

 ```
 This example uses the [Message][Message] class to build a carousel.
 The carousel is comprised of a list of [HeroCard][heroCard] classes that contain an image, text, and a single button that triggers buying the item.
-Clicking the “Buy” button triggers sending a message so we need to add a second dialog to catch the button click.
+Clicking the **Buy** button triggers sending a message so we need to add a second dialog to catch the button click.

 ## Handle button input

-The ‘buyButtonClick’ dialog will be triggered anytime a message is received that starts with “buy” or “add” and is followed by something containing the word “shirt”.
+The `buyButtonClick` dialog will be triggered any time a message is received that starts with “buy” or “add” and is followed by something containing the word “shirt”.
 The dialog starts by using a couple of regular expressions to look for the color and optional size shirt that the user asked for.
 This added flexibility lets you support both button clicks and natural language messages from the user like “please add a large gray shirt to my cart”.
 If the color is valid but the size is unknown, the bot prompts the user to pick a size from a list before adding the item to the cart.